G&T-seq: cDNA amplification

-Alternatives Techniques
+Alternative techniques

 A similar method to G&T-seq, developed months earlier, is DR-seq (DNA and RNA sequencing).
 The primary difference between the two techniques is the amplification step, where DNA and polyA-RNA amplification occurs without their prior separation.
 DR-seq uses random priming, where primers containing a common 27-nucleotide sequence along with a variable 8-nucleotide (ad2 primers) bind to different locations on the cDNA.
 Despite there being multiple (50-250) primer binding sites on most cDNA, each original (i.e. not the product of amplification/in vitro transcription) cDNA molecule is usually primed only once during the initial amplification step, thus creating a single amplicon of a unique length, containing the ad2 primer on the 5' end.
 The 3' end contains the ad1 primer, which is the original poly-dT primer used for reverse transcription.
 This unique amplicon is termed the length-based identifier.
 Importantly, the length-based identifier is created, but not amplified by this quasilinear PCR step.
 The number of unique length-based identifiers for each gene can then be used to infer the number of original cDNA (and thus mRNA) molecules present for the gene, providing a method of estimating gene expression that avoids the effect of amplification bias.
 To further amplify the cDNA for RNA-seq, the cDNA amplicons generated by the original PCR step undergoes in vitro transcription using the T7 promoter incorporated in the ad1 primer to ensure RNA transcripts come from cDNA, not gDNA.

 Advantages of the DR-seq technique include the reduction of the possibility for contamination and RNA loss, since the extra step of DNA/RNA separation is skipped.
 As well, amplification bias is reduced due to the use of the aforementioned length-based identifiers.
 However, since DNA and polyA-RNA is not separated prior to amplification and subsequent sequencing, the exonic regions must be computationally masked, leaving only reads that originate from gDNA, in order to determine copy number.
 This creates issues for accurately determining copy number counts from gDNA.
 The authors note, though, that copy number count over large genomic regions is apparently not impacted by masking as a result because coding regions compose a relatively small portion of the genome.